Virtual mobile phone firms spy growth in Spain's recession

 Their share of the Spanish market grew to 10 percent in March from 7 percent a year before as cash-strapped consumers look to save money.

 "Virtual operators can certainly take a bit more market share ...
-We aren't going to be as big as Telefonica or Orange , what we're looking for is something specialised," Bustillo said.
+We aren't going to be as big as Telefonica or Orange, what we're looking for is something specialized," Bustillo said.

 Across Western Europe, MVNOs have 13 percent market share.
 Markets vary hugely, according to data from consultancy Analysys Mason, with MVNOs accounting for 24 percent of the market in Germany, which has a strong tradition of discount retailing, and just 5 percent in Italy.